So let’s be clear: I think traditional New Year’s resolutions are dumb.

 3. Create Meaningful Memories

-One thing I want to grow in is being more mentally present with my husband and kids.
-I want us to look back on this year with memories full of meaning and love.
+One thing I have wanted to grow in is being more mentally present with my husband and kids.
+I want us to look back with memories full of meaning and love.

 4. Cultivate Your Friendships